 This course introduces the methods and skills necessary to conduct research in political science.
 Students design and execute a research project in a substantive area of political science.
 Prerequisite: PS101 and MA151, or consent of instructor.

 The course provides students with the tools to undertake a comparative study of political processes and government institutions, with particular attention to democracies.
-Prerequisite: PS101, or consent of instructor.
+Prerequisite: PS101 and PS215 or consent of instructor.

 This course provides an introduction the political institutions, processes and problems of counties in Asia.
 Prerequisites: PS101 or PS202 OR consent of instructor.